 - 5-1.
 Institutional investors should seek to vote on all shares held.
 They should decide on the vote in light of the results of the monitoring of investee companies and dialogue with them. - 5-2.
 Institutional investors should have a clear policy on voting and publicly disclose it.Institutional investors should try to articulate the policy as much as possible.
 The policy should not be comprised only of a mechanical checklist: it should be designed to contribute to sustainable growth of the investee company. - 5-3.
-Institutional investors shouldat a minimum aggregate the voting records into each major kind of proposal, and publicly disclose them.
+Institutional investors should at a minimum aggregate the voting records into each major kind of proposal, and publicly disclose them.

-Such a disclosure is important in making more visible the Furthermore, to enhance visibility of the consistency of their voting activities with their stewardship policy7, institutional investors should disclose voting records for each investee company on an individual agenda item basis.
+Furthermore, to enhance visibility of the consistency of their voting activities with their stewardship policy, institutional investors should disclose voting records for each investee company on an individual agenda item basis.
 If there is a reason to believe it inappropriate to disclose such company-specific voting records on an individual agenda item basis due to the specific circumstances of an investor, the investor should proactively explain the reason.

 At the time of their voting records disclosures, it is also considered beneficial in enhancing visibility for institutional investors, to explicitly explain the reasons why they voted for or against an agenda item.